-In 2021 The City of North Vancouver's drinking water broadly met the goals Metro Vancouver's RDWP.
+In 2022 The City of North Vancouver's drinking water broadly met the goals Metro Vancouver's RDWP.
 That is The City provided clean, safe drinking water, it ensured the sustainable use of water resources and ensured the efficient supply of water to all residents and businesses.

-Last year there were no microbiological and chemical parameters tested for that exceeded the acceptable limits.
-There were a small number of samples that exceeded physical turbidity parameters.
-Chlorine residuals were maintained on average throughout the year and across the City's network with only 1.35% of results not meeting the required concentrations.
-Water temperature was an issue during the summer months likely due to 2021's June heatwave.
+Last year, the vast majority of samples met all health and aesthetic qualities that are tracked.
+There were no microbiological and chemical parameters tested for that exceeded the acceptable limits and a small number of samples that exceeded physical turbidity parameters.
+Chlorine residuals were maintained on average throughout the year and across the City's network with only 0.39% of results not meeting the required concentrations.
+Water temperature remains somewhat problematic during summer, and correlates well with average summer temperatures.